A BRIEF HISTORY OF ENGLISH GOVERNMENT

 However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
-Some suffragettes broke the law and were imprisoned.
-Some prisoners went on hunger strike but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
+Many suffragettes committed crimes like vandalism and arson.
+They also planted bombs.
+Some suffragettes went on hunger strike in prison but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
 However the suffragettes halted their campaign when the war began in 1914.

 Furthermore by no means all women were suffragettes.
 Many women were anti-suffragettes.
 They opposed women being allowed to vote.
 In Britain the Women's National Anti-Suffrage League was formed in 1908.
 Its president was Mary Humphry Ward, a famous novelist.

-On the other hand many men supported the suffragettes and wanted women to be allowed to vote.
+On the other hand many men supported the suffragists and wanted women to be allowed to vote.